 3) Bulk liquid receiving and loading: There is a high probability of uniform mixing and distribution of a contaminant;

-4) Bulk liquid storage or nonbulk liquid holding: Tanks tend to be kept in isolated areas, allowing for easy access for adulteration.
+4) Bulk liquid storage or non-bulk liquid holding: Tanks tend to be kept in isolated areas, allowing for easy access to adulteration.

-While the specifics of facility security relies heavily on the need of the site itself, starting with the basics is the best way to protect your business, your customers and the food supply.
+While the specifics of site security, rely heavily on the site itself, starting with the basics is the best way to protect your business and the food supply.